xl4-shiro/xl4combase/README.md

 For more detail, look at cb_thread.h

-## cb_ipc
+## cb_ipcsock
-utility functions to use local socket and shared memory.
+utility functions to use local socket

-For more detail, look at cb_ipc.h
+For more detail, look at cb_ipcsock.h

 ## cb_tmevent
 utility functions to use timer and event hadling.

 For more detail, look at cb_tmevent.h

+## cb_ipcshmem
+utility functions to use shared memory

+For more detail, look at cb_ipcshmem.h

+## cb_xtimer
+utility functions to use an independent platform timer.

+For more detail, look at cb_xtimer.h

+## cb_crc
+utility functions to calculate CRC.

+For more detail, look at cb_crc.h